brill-software/brill_server/README.md

 </dict>
 </plist>
 ```
+Put the git access public and private key into the **.ssh** directory

 Re-boot the machine.
+Check that the Brill Server starts.
+Access the system using a web browser and check the log file for errors.

-### Stoping and restarting the Server
+### Stoping and restarting the Brill Server

 ```
 sudo launchctl unload /Library/LaunchDaemons/brill.server.plist